D-Baines/atams/Developer/Documentation/CodingStandards.md

 ## 12. Naming and Name Format Conventions
 Minimal prefix/suffix definitions keep codebase cleaner.
 Prefixes for member and static variables alert programmers to potential out-of-function-scope effects.
-Global variables and public class variables are to be avoided entirely in the Atams codebase (const memoryMap exluded).
+Multi-file scope global variables and public class variables are to be avoided entirely in the Atams codebase (excluding constant memoryMap globals).

 ### Naming
 - **Rule:** Naming should provide context.
 Single character and overly shorted names should not be used.